 2022-2023 Audited Financial Statements(PDF, 5MB)

-In accordance with Section 482(2) of the Local Government Act 1993 and the requirements of the Integrated Planning and Reporting Legislation and Guidelines (Office of Local Government) an End of Term Report is required detailing Council’s progress in implementing the Community Strategic Plan (CSP) during its term.
+In accordance with Section 482(2) of the Local Government Act 1993 and the requirements of the Integrated Planning and Reporting Legislation and Guidelines (Office of Local Government) a State of our Region Report is required detailing Council’s progress in implementing the Community Strategic Plan (CSP) during its term.
 The focus of this report is on initiatives that Council has direct influence over and utilises a range of performance and assessment methods identified in its Community Strategy Plan and Integrated Planning documents.

 The Resourcing Strategy consists of three components: